 First Baptist Church of Ypsilanti is a very stable church and congregation.
 We have been blessed with only 3 Pastors in the past 75 years.
 The shepherds of our church have been Reverend William R. Shaw from 1925 through 1964, Reverend William Bingham from 1964 through 1981, and most recently Reverend Vivan Martindale from 1981 through 1999.
 Rev. Galen Lowery, served as our interim until Pastor Randy Johnson joined us in May of 2001.

 First Baptist has always enjoyed a strong mission outreach and this has been exemplified by our assistance in founding many churches in the area.
 These churches include Grove Road Baptist Church, Willow Run Baptist Church, The Chilson Hills Baptist Church and financial assistance was given to the Metropolitan Baptist Church.
 Reverend Shaw showed his leadership in this area by serving as President of the Ypsilanti Kiwanis Club, and active involvement with the Salvation Army, including working with Major Boon in having the Kiwanis ringing the Christmas Kettle Bells for the past 40 years.
 Reverend Bingham was instrumental in establishing the Meals on Wheels program, which still resides in the church.
 First Baptist also extends itself into the community by outreach to Eastern Michigan University, which benefited from Reverend Martindale’s focus on campus ministry.
-First Baptist has also served the community for the past twenty years by providing a Living Nativity for Ypsilanti and the greater Ypsilanti community.
+First Baptist has also served the community for over thirty years by providing a Living Nativity for Ypsilanti and the greater Ypsilanti community.